pivotal/docs-tap/getting-started.md

 ### <a id="same-namespace-use-case"></a> Use case 1: Binding an application to a pre-provisioned service instance running in the same namespace

->**Note:** The following examples implement a RabbitMQ service instance and a single sample application which acts as both a producer and consumer of messages.
-For most real world scenarios using RabbitMQ it's likely that there are multiple applications deployed and communicating through the RabbitMQ service.
-Currently it is not possible for more than one application workload to consume the same service instance.
-See [Known issues](release-notes.md#1-0) for further information.
+>**Note:** The following examples implement a RabbitMQ service instance and a single sample
+>application which acts as both a producer and consumer of messages.
+>For most real-world scenarios using RabbitMQ it's likely that there are multiple applications
+>deployed and communicating through the RabbitMQ service.
+Currently it is not possible for more than
+>one application workload to consume the same service instance.
+For more information, see the known
+>issues in the [release notes](release-notes.md) for further information.

 Follow these steps to bind an application to a pre-provisioned service instance running in the same namespace.